Tinram/Bookmarks-Checker/README.md

 [**Export browser bookmarks**](#export).

-The scripts by default will attempt to load a file called *bookmarks.html*  An alternative filename can be specified on the command-line.
+The scripts by default will attempt to load a file in the same directory called *bookmarks.html*

+An alternative filename can be specified on the command-line.

-The scripts will parse the file and test the URLs, displaying a list of URLs that cannot be accessed.
+The scripts will parse the file and test each URL, printing a list of URLs that cannot be accessed.

 ### Python